keb-kebish/keb/kebish-reservation-usage-sample/README.md

 # Reservation application

+This directory contains separate stand-alone application.
 This is web application for creating "reservations".
-Is's purpose is to demonstrate usage of "Kebish".
+Its purpose is to demonstrate usage of "Kebish".

 ## How to run
 `gradlew bootRun`